timjohansen/Uno_SN76489AN/README.md

 Serial MIDI commands are sent to the Arduino via pin 0.
 I only own USB MIDI devices, so I've been converting USB messages to serial with a Raspberry Pi Pico, but I imagine connecting a classic 5-pin connector should work fine.

-The Arduino communicates with the sound's data chip via pins 4, 5, 6, 7, 10, 11, 12, 13, and the chip's clock pin to pin 9.
-The chip's CE pin should be pulled down with a resistor, and the WE pin is not currently used.
+The Arduino communicates with the sound's data chip via digital pins 4, 5, 6, 7, 10, 11, 12, 13.
+The chip's clock pin connects to digital pin 9, and the WE pin to digital pin 8.
+The chip's CE pin should be pulled down with a resistor, and the READY pin is not currently used.

 The chip's noise channel can be controlled with predefined MIDI keys (defaults in parentheses).
 A beat track can be enabled and disabled (21), and have its BPM increased and decreased (22, 23).
 The noise channel can also be played directly (24, 26, 28).